BrainerdAreaAmateurRadioClub/legendary-goggles/README.md

 - APRS software (Xastir vs. APRX vs. other?)
 - TNC (TNC-Pi, Dire Wolf, KPC TNC, Kenwood D710)
 - How will I send APRS information to the transceiver?

+The simplest weather information that you can gather with a Personal Weather Station (PWS) are readings like temperature and relative humidity.
+More advanced units add items such as barometric pressure, wind speed, and rain fall amounts.
+The most expensive weather stations that you can but also provide sensors for exotic measurements such as solar radiation, leaf wetness, and soil moisture/temperature.

 Most Personal Weather Stations (PWS) will be interfaced to the Raspberry Pi 3 with either a serial interface, a USB interface, or by a RTL-SDR dongle.
 More interfacing options are available using the WeeWx Drivers.
 The WeeWx Hardware Guide shows weather stations that can be connected via serial or USB interface.
 Wireless 433.92 MHz Personal Weather Stations that can be decoded by using the RTL-SDR dongle are shown on the rtl_433 GitHub page.